anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 <hr>

-## 2. Familiarize yourself with the layout
+## 2. Familiarize yourself with the top level layout

 ```
 THIS IS FYI - DO NOT EXECUTE